screen-genius/screen-genius.github.io/README.md

 Welcome to Screen Genius!
-<div> This is your home for new movies, and forgetton favorites.<div>
+This is your home for new movies, and forgotten favorites